 Herbal medicine has been developed as a principal measure for women’s health issues and still remains as the first-line treatment for fertility enhancement for both men and women.

-If you have fertility problems related to egg production and/or egg quality issues or the loss of organ reserve and energy production problems which are diagnosed as diminished ovarian reserve, premature ovarian ageing, or metabolic disorders such as PCOS, a custom-formulated herbal medication will be prescribed as part of the treatment plan.
+If you have fertility problems related to egg production and/or egg quality issues or the loss of organ reserve and energy production problems which are diagnosed as Diminished Ovarian Reserve (DOR), Premature Ovarian Failure (POF), or metabolic disorders such as PCOS, a custom-formulated herbal medication will be indicated as part of the treatment plan.

 Clinical Research shows that Chinese Herbal Medicine can increase pregnancy rates